-Health Unit clinics use mRNA vaccines – either Pfizer or Moderna for adults 18+ depending on availability of the vaccine.
+Health Unit clinics use mRNA vaccines – either Pfizer or Moderna for people aged 12+ depending on availability of the vaccine.
+The province recommends Pfizer for age 12 to 17.
 These mRNA vaccines are interchangeable and include the same active ingredient.
+Our clinics now have ample supplies of both Pfizer and Moderna.
 If the same brand as your first dose is not available at the clinic you attend, then you will be offered the alternate mRNA vaccine.
 We will help you rebook if you still wish to wait and receive the same brand as your first dose for the second dose.

 Ask friends or if they have had their vaccine or booked an appointment.
 Please consider helping these individuals to book their appointments, as some may not have online access or be comfortable booking online appointments.

-For those who are not mobile, the Health Unit, in partnership with the Lanark County Paramedic Service and the Leeds and Grenville Emergency Medical Services are happy to launch the new referral process for in home COVID-19 vaccine administration for those who are eligible.
-If you are eligible to receive your COVID-19 Vaccine, you can call our local call centre at 1-844-369-1234 or contact your case manager or health care provider for a referral to the community paramedicine program.
+For those who are not mobile, the Health Unit, in partnership with the Lanark County Paramedic Service and the Leeds and Grenville Emergency Medical Services can arrange for in home COVID-19 vaccine administration.
+If you are not mobile and need a referral to this community paramedicine program, you can contact your case manager, health care provider or the Health Unit (1-800-660-5853).

 Leeds and Grenville

 New!
 Public transit service to popular employment areas from Brockville to Cardinal along County Road 2.

 Areas Served: Brockville, Augusta, Prescott and Edwardsburgh Cardinal